wortelus/xplane-streamdeck/README.md

 ```
 The X-Plane UDP connection could not be initialized due to operating system error, this is probably caused by misconfiguration of port numbers or the xplane-streamdeck is launched twice.
 ```

+- Rarely, the button dataref state may freeze for the entire _xplane_streamdeck_ session.
+While key press actions continue to function, the icons remain stuck.
+The workaround is to restart either xplane_streamdeck or the simulator session.
+The underlying _pyxpudpserver_ library is deemed to be the cause.
+I am aware of this and plan to address it in the near future.

 ### Acknowledgments
 *IBMPlexMono* & *DSEG*
 - Licensed under the SIL Open Font License 1.1.